MinganB/Project-CS-DLMCSPCSP01/README.md

 ### Getting started
 1. Clone the GitHub repository to your local machine.
 2. Create and enter the Python virtual environment by running the following commands in the 'sir_venv/Project-CS-DLMCSPCSP01' working directory:
-   Create the venv: 'python -m venv sir_venv'
+- Create the venv: 'python -m venv sir_venv'
-   Enter the venv: 'source bin/activate'
+- Enter the venv: 'source bin/activate'
-3. The project dependancies can be installed from 'requirements.txt' by running 'python -m pip install -r requirements.txt'
+4. The project dependancies can be installed from 'requirements.txt' by running:
+- 'python -m pip install -r requirements.txt'

 ### Data analysis
 The data analysis module may be used to extract parameters informing the SIR model.